LOADING ...

 He was at the market

-He drank and all day long
+He and sang all day long

 I met him at

-A charming, healthy and young lad
+A charming, healthy and lively lad

 Golden chains and stones

-He spoke nobly and pleasant ease
+He nobly and with pleasant ease

 It long 'til I was engaged to him

-The bond is and difficult to untie
+The is long and difficult to untie

 Indeed is not the story I'd prefer to be telling**

-Now we'll forever be the good life
+Now we'll be living the good life

 **"A leoga" means "alas".
-"N seo mo sciln" means "this is not my story" (or anecdote), and "", when placed after the like this, can just mean "oh", but it can also be a term of endearment, then pertaining to "sciln".
-So the way I think it makes the most sense is if we take "mo sciln " to mean something like "my sweet story", ie., the story that she wished she were telling now.
+"N seo mo sciln" means "this is not my story" (or anecdote), and "", when placed after the sentence like this, can just mean "oh", but it can also be a term of endearment, then pertaining to "sciln".
+So the way I think it makes the most sense is if we take "mo sciln " to mean something like "my story", ie., the story that she wished she were telling now.